-LEaF Translations Lucy Pembayun (“Translator”), 5 Keble Park South, York, YO23 2SU, United Kingdom provides translation services.
-These services include the translation of texts from the German language into the English language (“translations”).
+LEaF Translations Lucy Pembayun (“Translator”), Popeshead Court Offices, Peter Lane, York, YO1 8SU, United Kingdom provides translation services.
+These services include the translation of texts from the source language into the target language (“translations”).
 These Terms of Business (“T&Cs”) apply to all services provided by the translator to contractual partners for translations.
 The terms and conditions of the contractual partner (“Client”) do not apply.

 § 2 Conclusion of contract

 1. The Translator shall provide a quote for the translation service.
 This quote is based on the information and files provided by the Client.